qTeePie/onchain-minimal-ecosystem/patterns/factory/README.md

 The factory example implemented here is inspired by **Uniswap** 🦄, a factory contract deploying a minimal pair comtract, using CREATE2 to deploy at a predictable address. 🚀

+## ✨ Benefits

+- Efficient mass deployment of similar contracts.
+- Predictability in deployment logic.

+## ⚠️ Tradeoffs

+- CREATE2 introduces predictability, which is both a feature and a risk (more in this below.)

 ---

 ### CREATE2 Considerations

 While `CREATE2` is incredibly useful for predictable address deployment, it comes with its own caveats and risks.

+---

+### 💰 Pre-funding

+> ❗ Attack: An attacker sends ETH or tokens to your `CREATE2` address before it’s deployed.

+---

+#### 🥪 Front-Running Your CREATE2 Logic

+> ❗ Attack: If you're about to deploy something valuable (e.g., minting contract), and the address is predictable...

+Attackers can **monitor mempool** & try to:

+- Pre-deploy to block you
+- **Sandwich** your deployment
+- Race to interact with your freshly deployed contract

+---

 #### ☠ Smear Campaign

-❗ Attackers predeploy a contract to the intended address, interacting with other protocols, and then **self-destruct** to "free up" the address.
+> ❗ Attack: Attacker predeploy a contract your predicted `CREATE2` address, interacting with other protocols, and then **self-destruct** to "free up" the address.

 In that case, this address likely have **lingering associations** to the contract deployed by the attacker, affecting future contract deployed to it.

-> Even though deploying with CREATE2 resets the contract's internal storage, the address itself might already be recognized or referenced by other protocols.
-This means your contract can unintentionally inherit residual effects, such as token approvals, role assignments, or whitelisted permissions — potentially leading to unexpected behavior.

 #### 💡 Prevention